- Why ZIVID

 Surface finishing processes are used extensively and have an extremely varied set of requirements based on the product’s needs and product’s material composition.
 These are skilled operations for a human that take years to master.
 As with many other skilled professions, it is running dangerously short of the master practitioners needed in this sector, and more and more companies are turning to automated systems for surface finishing tasks.

 Scan&Sand™ system by Graymatter Robotics is a perfect fit for surface sanding and finishing.
 It is a combination of innovative technologies that can be delivered as per a customer’s needs.
-For this difficult task, Graymatter Robotics needed high-quality 3D vision.
+For this difficult task, Graymatter Robotics needed high-quality 3D sensing.
 The application also demanded to have a 3D sensor light and robust enough, like Zivid Two, to be mounted on the arm of the robot, so that it can capture 3D point clouds from any position.

 Scan&Sand™ offers repeatable superb quality sanding with consistent results and close to no dust and negligible waste and can do this up to four times faster than a human tradesman carrying out similar work.
 As their customer base has been looking for, the solution also provides the highest quality finished goods, no returns, and no waste.